teresingugi822/mantra-melody/replit.md

 ## Overview

-Mantra Music is a web application that transforms personal mantras, affirmations, and goals into personalized songs.
-Users write their mantras, select a music genre (soul, blues, hip-hop, reggae, pop, or acoustic), and the application generates custom songs with AI-powered lyrics and music.
-The app organizes songs into curated playlists (Morning Motivation, Daytime Energy, Bedtime Calm) or allows users to build their own library.
+Mantra Music is a web application designed to transform users' personal mantras, affirmations, and goals into personalized songs.
+Users can input their mantras, select a music genre (soul, blues, hip-hop, reggae, pop, or acoustic), and the application, leveraging AI, generates custom songs with unique lyrics and music.
+The app facilitates organization of these songs into curated playlists (Morning Motivation, Daytime Energy, Bedtime Calm) or allows users to create their own song libraries.
+The core purpose is to provide an emotionally uplifting and transformative experience through personalized, AI-generated music based on user-defined intentions.

-**Core Purpose**: Create an emotionally uplifting, transformation-focused experience that empowers users through personalized music generated from their own words.

-## Recent Changes

-### Enhanced Lyrics Sync (November 2025)
-Implemented advanced karaoke-style lyrics display with preview timing and 5-tier visual hierarchy:
-- **2-Second Lead Time**: Lyrics appear 2 seconds before they're sung, giving users time to read ahead
-- **5-Tier Visual Hierarchy**:
-  1. Currently singing: Extra large (3xl-5xl), bold, primary color, scale-110, 100% opacity, glow effect
-  2. Next line (upcoming soon): Large (2xl-3xl), semibold, foreground color, scale-105, 90% opacity, subtle glow
-  3. Line after next: Medium (xl-2xl), normal weight, 75% opacity
-  4. Past lines: Small (lg-xl), muted, 60% opacity
-  5. Far future lines: Very small (base-lg), very muted, 40% opacity
-- **Smooth Transitions**: 700ms duration with ease-out timing for scale, opacity, and color changes
-- **Auto-Scroll**: Keeps highlighted line centered during playback with smooth scrolling behavior
-- **Responsive Design**: Text sizes scale across mobile/tablet/desktop breakpoints

-### Mobile Optimization (November 2025)
-Comprehensive mobile-friendly improvements ensuring production-ready experience on smartphones:
-- **Touch Targets**: All interactive controls meet 44x44px minimum (WCAG 2.5.5 compliance)
-  - Header buttons: 44px on mobile, auto-sized on desktop
-  - Audio player controls: Play/Pause (56px), Previous/Next/Loop (44px), action buttons (44px)
-  - Play All button: Full-width on mobile with 44px height
-  - Song card buttons: Always visible on mobile (44x44px), hover-only on desktop
-- **Accessibility**: All icon-only buttons include aria-labels for screen readers
-  - Navigation: "Open menu", "Back to Home", "Create New Song", "View Library"
-  - Audio controls: "Download song", "Share song", "Show/Hide lyrics", "Play song"
-  - Song actions: "Play song", "Edit song title", "Delete song"
-- **Responsive Layout**: Mobile-first design with proper stacking
-  - Hamburger menu navigation for mobile (Sheet component)
-  - Audio player controls stack vertically on mobile
-  - Volume slider stacks vertically on mobile
-  - Text sizing scales: base (text-2xl) to desktop (sm:text-4xl)
-  - Spacing reduces on small screens (py-6 sm:py-12, p-4 sm:p-6)
-- **Visual Optimizations**: Icon-only buttons on mobile to save space while maintaining accessibility
-- **Sticky Controls**: Audio player card stays at bottom with progress bar and volume always accessible

-### Loop & Continuous Playback (November 2025)
-Implemented comprehensive playback controls with three loop modes and continuous library playback:
-- **Loop Modes**: Off (stops after song), Song (repeat current track), Library (continuous playback with wrap-around)
-- **Play All**: One-click button starts continuous playback through all ready songs
-- **Smart Navigation**: Next/Previous buttons skip incomplete songs and wrap around in library mode
-- **Single-Song Loop**: Force remount using wrapCounter to restart audio when wrapping to same song
-- **State Sync**: Loop mode changes propagate from AudioPlayer to Library page via callback

 ## User Preferences